Skip to main content

 • Access to Finance: New measures are introduced to improve access to finance for small businesses, including guarantees for loans and support for fintech initiatives aimed at streamlining funding processes.

-• Digital and Skills Investment: An additional focus on digital skills training and support for adopting new technologies will be emphasized.
+• Digital and Skills Investment: An additional focus on digital skills training and support for adopting new technologies will be emphasised.
 Grants for training programs are intended to help small business owners and employees adapt to digital innovations that can enhance operational efficiency.

 Challenges on the Horizon